 Best Practices and Tips for Shooting Smartphone Videos

-• Many apps are available for both iOS (Apple) and Android (Google) mobile devices that extend the functionality of the video camera, provide sophisticated editing and digital effects capabilities, as well as provide a way to immediately upload finished videos for distribution and viewing.
+• Many apps are available for both iOS (Apple including iMovie) and Android (Google) mobile devices.
+These apps extend the functionality of the video camera, provide sophisticated editing and digital effects capabilities, and allow users to immediately upload finished videos for distribution and viewing.

 How to Get Started